xebialabs-community/xlr-template-examples/README.md

-# XL Release Example Templates and Demos
+# Digital.ai Release Example Templates and Demos

-This community project contains a number of XL Release example templates that can be used as a learning tool.
-Although none of the templates can be used 'as is' to create a runnable release, they can be imported into either your own XL Release instance or the provided docker-ized XL Release, giving you an opportunity to explore and experiment with various XLR template configurations and tasks.
+This community project contains a number of Digital.ai Release example templates that can be used as a learning tool.
+Although none of the templates can be used 'as is' to create a runnable release, they can be imported into either your own Digital.ai Release instance or the provided docker-ized Digital.ai Release, giving you an opportunity to explore and experiment with various XLR template configurations and tasks.

 Also listed are links to other projects that include community plugin demos and XebiaLab Blueprints, both offical and community.